Information for International Scholars

 In Germany, there is a number of public holidays on which most employees have the day off and stores and institutions remain closed.
 Some of these holidays are flexible, so they fall on a different day each year.
 Here you can find the holidays of the current year.

-The academic year at HSBI is divided into a winter semester (Septeber to February) and a summer semester (March to August).
+The academic year at HSBI is divided into a winter semester (September to February) and a summer semester (March to August).
 Each semester consists of a lecture period and a lecture-free period.
 The last three weeks of a semester are usually used for examinations.
 Please note that HSBI remains closed between Christmas and New Year.

 Leisure: culture, nature, sports